If you live in a part of the country that gets cold, you will need to know how to keep outdoor water pipes from freezing.

-You would use the same insulation technique as above.
+Insulating outdoor water pipes like ground water lines to keep them from freezing is as simple as using the insulation technique as above.
 Because the water line may be the main line to your home, you may also want to invest in an electric pipe heater that you secure along the length of your pipe to keep it warm.

 How to keep outdoor water pipes from freezing is an easy DIY task that most homeowners must do before the cold winter sets in.
 It will save you a ton of headache and CASH.

 - How to Keep Outdoor Water Pipes from Freezing